hugeinc/sitecore-cookbook/README.md

 responsible for obtaining and licensing the proprietary bits of a Sitecore tech stack on their own.
 The licensing of this cookbook does not apply to Sitecore or Windows.

 This cookbook references proprietary software.
-See [NOTICES](NOTICES) for more information.
+See [NOTICE](NOTICE) for more information.

 # Requirements